assafwe/VuFind-Design-Architecture/README.md

   - What is the 'VuFind' Project?
   - VuFind 'Formal' Design and architecture.
   - Does VuFind's deisgn lack?
-  - Design attitude open-source projects.
+  - Design approach for open-source projects.